- Bitwarden allows you to manage and synchronize secure passwords across multiple devices using a single encrypted vault.

 Once all the containers are in operation, you will be able to Open your domain in a browser and verify that the web safe responds correctly at the URL https://tu.dominio.comFrom there you can register accounts, log in and use Bitwarden as if it were the official cloud, but hosted on your own infrastructure.

-As an extra step, in Windows it may be necessary to configure a scheduled task To ensure that Docker Desktop starts when the server boots, even if there is no user logged in via RDP, this task is created in Task Scheduler, assigned to the Bitwarden user, configured to run at startup with a short delay, and instructed to launch Docker Desktop automatically.
+Additionally, on Windows, you may need to configure a scheduled task to ensure that Docker Desktop starts when the server boots, even if no user is logged in via RDP.
+This task is created in Task Scheduler, assigned to the Bitwarden user, configured to run at startup with a short delay, and instructed to launch Docker Desktop automatically.

 The installation script bitwarden.ps1 It also admits a series of commands (as -start, -stop, etc.) for manage the life cycle of the instance, which facilitates maintenance, updates, and troubleshooting.